 Uncap’s main mission is to provide fair capital access for early-stage entrepreneurs.
 Since launching in 2019, Uncap has invested a total of $510k in 27 companies that served as a learning portfolio, so that it can scale its investment to about 200 companies in 2021.
 The next phase of applications for this funding round for start-ups looking to raise between $10-$50k in Kenya, Nigeria, Rwanda, and Uganda opens in August.
 Some of the eligibility criteria include being African-owned, registered as a limited liability company, and the ability to demonstrate that they have made revenues in the last 12 months.
 The company aims high to revolutionize access to funding by reaching 50,000 entrepreneurs by 2030, equaling $1 billion in investments deployed and 1 million jobs created.
 Jump onboard this movement by joining the waitlist at www.unconventional.capital.

 Want to get funding for your business and join a growing community of other great founders?
-We have launched our application phase for the next cohort of investees.
-Create your account today to go through the application process.
+Our application phase is closed but it is not too long before another cohort launches.
+Create your account today to stay up to date.